 The graduate programs in management are professional in nature and are designed to provide a broad educational experience in management.
-They emphasize the relationship between management and the functional areas of communication, accounting, economics, finance, marketing and the quantitative sciences.
-The graduate programs in management are designed to fulfill the following objectives:
+The programs are designed to fulfill established objectives consistent with the School of Business related to Business Knowledge, Business Skills, a Global Perspective and a commitment to Business Ethics.
+The graduate programs in management are designed to fulfill the following outcomes: